Experienced Louisiana Injury Lawyers Fighting for Your Rights

 What Damages Can I Receive In A Wrongful Death/Survival Action?

 The types of damages vary depending on what type of action is necessary.
-There are two different types of damages in a wrongful death action 1) economic and 2) non-economic damages.
+There are two different types of damages in a wrongful death action: economic and non-economic damages.
 Funeral and burial expenses, medical bills, lost wages and benefits, value of lost household services, and bills for damaged property are classified as economic damages.
-Damages such as loss of care, companionship, guidance, and emotional support are classified as non-economic damages.
+On the other hand, damages such as loss of care, companionship, guidance, and emotional support are classified as non-economic damages.

-- the loss of earnings until the deceased’s time of death.
+- And the loss of earnings until the deceased’s time of death.

 Of course, wrongful death cases can come from a variety of sources.
-Wrongful death claims and survival actions may come from accidents caused by cars, trucks, motorcycles, drunk drivers, boats, or construction sites.
-Wrongful deaths may happen anywhere, at any time, to anyone.
+Wrongful death claims and survival actions may come from accidents caused by cars, trucks, motorcycles, drunk drivers, boats, or even construction sites.
+But don’t worry.
 Mansfield Melancon’s injury lawyers are skilled in this field and can help your family receive the justice and compensation that you deserve.
 Get in touch with us as soon as possible to begin the process.

 Schedule a Free, No-Obligation Consultation with an Injury Lawyer at Mansfield Melancon today!